fcbento/fcbento/README.md

 - 📫 How to reach me **felipe.16costa@gmail.com**

 ## About
-Greetings.
-I'm Felipe from Brazil and I have worked as a Software Developer for the past 3 years focused both on Front-End and Back-End development.
-Currently, working as a Front-End developer using Angular, framework that I'm rather fond of and have learned quite a lot so far.
+Greetings!
+I'm Felipe from Brazil and I have worked as a Software Developer for the past 3 years now.
+I am currently employed as a Front-End developer using Angular on a microservices based application that uses Java/Spring Boot.

-I've been also exploring some Svelte as well as React and React Native for mobile stuff.
+I've been lately also exploring Svelte which by the way happens to be pretty cool and a bit of React as well.
+React Native for mobile apps is on my radar too and I actually created a small project here using it.
+From time to time I play with Node/Express and MongoDB and I usually tend to create my APIs based on that stack.

-I usually relax by watching movies / tv shows :movie_camera: and listening to some music :musical_note:.
-Also pretty keen on  games :video_game:.
+I usually chill out by watching movies / tv shows and listening to some rock/metal music.
+Travelling when it's possible is something that me and my family definitely love doing.
+Also pretty keen on games.

-Reach me anytime !
+Feedback is always welcome and feel free to reach me out anytime :)